-CJSA 1322 for CRIJ 1301 Introduction to Criminal Justice CJSA 1312 for CRIJ 1307 Crime in America CJSA 1351 Use of Force
+CJSA 1322 for CRIJ 1301 Introduction to Criminal Justice CJSA 1312 for CRIJ 1307 Crime in America CJLE 1303 Basic Telecommunication Certification

 TCOLE Enrollment Standards

 Students enrolling in the Law Enforcement Academy must comply with TCOLE rules including specifically Rule 217.10 Minimum Standards for Enrollment and Initial Licensure.
 Failure to comply may result in removal from the course.